MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod.md

 ### <a name="skype-for-business-online"></a>Skype for Business Online

- **PSTN- &amp; Anrufe PSTN-Konferenzen** -aufgrund der Anforderung, das Telefon Festnetz (Public Switched Telephone Network, PSTN) für Telefonie-orientierte &amp; Dienste zu verwenden, sind PSTN-Anrufdienste derzeit in gcc High und DoD nicht verfügbar.
+ **PSTN Calling &amp; PSTN Conferencing** - Due to the requirement to use the Public Switched Telephone Network (PSTN) for telephony-oriented services, PSTN Calling &amp; PSTN Conferencing services are currently not available in GCC High and DoD.

 ### <a name="identity"></a>Identität